BadeaTayea/First-Repository/STEAD Wiki.md

     -	Three-component
     -	Resampled to 100 HZ
     -	60 second (6000 samples) in duration
-        -	The time of first sample is given by trace_start_time in UTC, which is randomly selected to be between 5 and 10 seconds prior to the P-arrival time.
+        -	The time of first sample is given by *trace_start_time* in UTC, which is randomly selected to be between 5 and 10 seconds prior to the P-arrival time.
 -	Most of the seismograms have SNR between 10 and 40 decibels

-BACKLOG:
--	*source_id*:
--	A unique identification number provided by monitoring network that can be used to retrieve the wave- forms and metadata from established data centers.
--	*trace_name*:
--	A unique name containing station, network, recording time, and category code (‘‘EV’’ for earthquake and ‘‘NO’’ for noise data).

-Questions:
--	How to extend STEAD with more seismograms?
--	Advantages of STEAD over other present datasets?
--	How to improve STEAD?
--	STEAD Weaknesses?
-///
+---

+Although STEAD can be used in various fields of applications, it was designed as a valuable tool for deep-learning algorithms to process and characterize earthquakes.
+In recent studies, one can observe that machine learning models can outperform classical algorithms.
+However, these models must be trained on reliable data.
+The existence of a data set like STEAD can accelerate the advancement of these algorithms significantly.
+Future models can foster building more accurate phase pickers, promising to offer a solution to the problem of classification of seismic signals, to rapidly estimate the magnitude, distance, and depth of earthquakes which may improve early warning systems, and to directly determine the earthquake locations.

+The authors of STEAD are trying to expand this data set to regional and teleseismic(> 2000 km distance) earthquake seismograms and diversify the data with the seismic waves generated by explosions, volcanoes, planes, wind, and traffic.
+The utmost goal remains to prepare a data set capable of building high-precision models and accelerating develpments in seismology.